He met the pair at his local Catholic church and invited them back. Later he offered to put them up at his home

 The two Eritreans are made to feel at home in Briesen, he said, and people wave when they walk past.

-"Sponsorships, to house someone, company, to welcome someone - these small bridges help to give refugees a face and a name, so that they emerge from the anonymous mass of asylum seekers," Mr Patzelt told ARD TV earlierreenex
+"Sponsorships, to house someone, company, to welcome someone - these small bridges help to give refugees a face and a name, so that they emerge from the anonymous mass of asylum seekers," Mr Patzelt told ARD TV earlier

 PR